ChristosPapastergiou/Database_Systems/README.md

 # Database Systems

 Simulate a Database System in block level implemented with with different techniques.

-Those techniques are : 1.
+- Those techniques are : 1.
 Heap File, 2.
 HashTable, 3.
 Secondary HashTable
+- There is one more file that shows the statistics of hashtable and secondary hashtable.
+There is a little bit of difference.

 ---------------------------------
 How to compile and run